 - Stretching – You can over-stretch, you can under-stretch or you can stretch the perfect amount.
 Do this little test.
 Pull your finger back like you are stretching it but only pull it back ½ inch.
 You are technically stretching it but as you can feel it will probably not be enough to cause any positive change.
 Now pull your finger back until it hurts.
 It is painful because you are causing damage….which is not your goal.
 Now pull your finger back until it almost hurts…..then back off slightly.
 That feels comfortable and is exactly how the proper range of stretching should be established.

 - Strengthening – Imagine you have biceps tendonitis and it hurts you to curl weight.
-Now you well-intentioned but ignorant therapist instructs you to perform bicep strengthening exercises in an attempt to fix the tendonitis.
+Now you perform bicep strengthening exercises in an attempt to fix the tendonitis.
 The curling of weight will cause more pain and more tendonitis!
 The exact wrong time to strengthen something is while it is inflamed.
 Trying to fix non-muscular type injuries by strengthening muscles is usually going to result in failure as well.
 In fact, most chronic pain conditions are NOT MUSCULAR!!

 - Massage – Have you ever had an experience with a massage therapist where you were in pain because they were applying too much pressure.
 Remember pain is your body’s neurological signal that damage is occurring.
 A common home massage tool is regularly misused.
 When patients tell me they are using a foam roller or a lacrosse ball for self-massage I always ask them “Does it hurt when you do it”?
 The answer is usually less.
 Again, you can use too much pressure, too little pressure or the perfect amount.

 These principles may make sense to you now having read them and I hope they might help you stop hurting yourself in an attempt to correct a painful lumbar disc condition.
-If well-meaning but misinformed family, friends, doctors or therapists are telling you to hurt yourself as a means to cure yourself stop!
-Give us a call we take most major health insurance 858-268-8525 or email Drallen@sdri.net
+If you would like to schedule an appointment with Dr. Allen D.C. call:858-268-8525 or email Drallen@sdri.net